NickWaterton/Roomba980-Python/README.md

 the syntax of the map layout is (map x,map y, dock x, dock y, map rotation, roomba rotation).
 See the examples.

 ### Example output
-Logging is supported with the python standard logging module (the logger is `roomba`)
+Logging is supported with the python standard logging module (the logger is `Roomba`)
 ```bash
 [2021-02-05 12:42:06,718][ INFO](Roomba              ) *******************
 [2021-02-05 12:42:06,719][ INFO](Roomba              ) * Program Started *